Hysterectomy recovery exercises can help you get back your strength and fitness as well as help you avoid some common post hysterectomy side effects.

-Strength exercises commence when permitted by the treating surgeon.
-Inappropriate strength exercises and techniques during the first three months after hysterectomy may increase the likelihood of pelvic floor prolapse at a later stage.
+Strength exercises commence when the treating surgeon gives his/her approval for this type of exercise.
+Inappropriate strength exercises and techniques during the first three months after hysterectomy may increase the likelihood of pelvic floor strain and prolapse at a later stage.
 Strength exercises must be modified to those techniques, weights and exercises that are pelvic floor safe and therefore minimize the risk of internal injury.
 Avoid returning to unsupervised and unmodified gym-based strength exercises.

-Refer to Inside Out for a complete program of pelvic floor safe strength exercises for women.
+Refer to Inside Out book for a complete program of pelvic floor safe strength exercises for women.

 Pelvic floor exercises can help to increase the strength, thickness and support provided by the pelvic floor muscles.
 These muscles should be exercised to support the pelvic floor organs after hysterectomy surgery.
 Regular ongoing pelvic exercises help to optimize long-term support of internal organs, maintain bladder and bowel continence and minimize the risk of future pelvic prolapse.